CharlesB91/harry-potter-quiz/README.md

 - The particular font style "STIX Two Text" has been used as i feel this also compliments the font used in the Harry Potter Books.

+## Features Left to Implement

+- Additional features left which would improve the sits cabibplities would be to have functionallity for the user to enter their username.
+- Finally an area where the user could save their scores and have a scoreboard with highest scores for different users using a remote storage solution.

+## Testing